 I did not grow up attending church (to be accurate, I was downright skeptical of all things church-ish), but I can now see the seeds of kindness that were scattered into my soul, which led to a profound conversion during college.
 Those seeds were slow-growing, undetected, but they eventually bore fruit.
 It was God at work beneath the surface.

 When our lives have been touched by authentic kindness, we tend to never forget those moments.
 They are everlasting, living encounters.
 Only the God of the universe can orchestrate such.

 Friend or Faux?

-In recent years, many have begun to notice the latent power of kindness, serving and generosity.
+In recent years, many have begun to notice the latent power of kindness, serving, and generosity.
 More than a small percentage of spiritual organizations have sought to use kindness as a tool—something to promote a message.
 In that equation, the understanding is: We serve; then people will listen.
-Kindness is not a tool one can use to gain advantage over others!
+Kindness is not a tool one can use to gain an advantage over others!

 Any thinking in this direction is to manipulate both God and His people.
 Neither God nor most people will put up with such nonsense.
 People are not oblivious when agendas are present.
 To be kind but not genuine is to destroy the possible conveying of any positive message.

 Indeed, a message will be conveyed—a tragic one where cocooning occurs.
 That is, those in the community isolate themselves further and further away from anything down the road that is real.